meck/TEIS_formal/doc/CASE_formal_verification.md

 ## Workflow

-The main workflow for these tools can be summarized:
+The main workflow for these tools can be summarized as follows:

 1. **Run Bounded Check**
    + `FAIL` $\Rightarrow$ Fix design, add assumptions, or loosen asserts